jmoseka/Tribute-Page-Review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio-Mobile1
+# tribute-Page-Review

 > This project builds a personal porfolio site.
 It is meant to

-> ✔ understand how to parse a Figma design to create a UI.
+> ✔ Apply best practices in HTML code.

+> ✔ Use semantic HTML tags.

-> ✔ Use flexbox to place elements in the page.
+> ✔ Use CSS selectors correctly.

-> ✔ Use images and backgrounds to enhance the look of the website.
+> ✔ Use CSS box model.

+> ✔ Perform a code review for yourself on a past project.

 ## Built With